-In the Path to analysis properties field, enter the path to an existing ccanalysis.properties file, which is a properties file used to specify the source, repository, system, test, and DDIO override information for the code coverage extraction.
+Path to analysis properties : Enter the path to an existing ccanalysis.properties file, which is a properties file used to specify the source, repository, system, test, and DDIO override information for the code coverage extraction.

-In the Analysis properties box, enter the parameters for the code coverage extraction, using the following syntax:
+Analysis properties : Enter the parameters for the code coverage extraction, using the following syntax: